GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/pivotaltracker.rst

    are processed.
    The default value is ``Description: {{description}} State: {{resolved}}\n``.

-.. describe:: pivotaltracker.import_labels_as_tags
+.. describe:: import_labels_as_tags

     A boolean that indicates whether the Pivotal Tracker labels should be imported as tags in taskwarrior.
 (Defaults to false.)

-.. describe:: pivotaltracker.label_template
+.. describe:: label_template

    Template used to convert Pivotal Tracker labels to taskwarrior tags.
    See :ref:`field_templates` for more details regarding how templates are processed.
    The default value is ``{{label|replace(' ', '_')}}``.

-.. describe:: pivotaltracker.annotation_template
+.. describe:: annotation_template

    Template used to convert Pivotal Tracker story tasks to a template defined before being added as task annotations.